 If you’re scrambling to lock in this summer’s travel plans now, do yourself a favor and plan ahead for next summer’s trip.
 Research destinations, determine your budget, and start setting aside money so you can travel where you want without going into debt.
 In addition to using our travel booking resources, you can open a savings account now to start building your vacation nest egg.

 4. Assess your finances

 Reviewing your money situation isn’t necessarily relaxing, but getting a handle on your financial situation will give you a sense of accomplishment and help you identify areas for improvement that you can get started on now.
 It also can help you survive the summer paycheck gap if you aren’t on a 12-month pay cycle and avoid undesirable short-term loans.

 Get your monthly budget under control with our printable tracker sheets, free for NEA members.
 With a little legwork, you can probably reduce some monthly expenses.
 Your NEA membership even gives you access to discounted wireless services from AT&T.

 If you have a lot of debt, consider consolidating it into one credit card or personal loan with a lower interest rate to save money every month.
 Plus, making one easy payment can reduce the likelihood of being hit with late fees.
-Check out your consolidation options through the NEA Personal Loan (More Than $5,000), the NEA RateSmart Card and the NEA Cash Rewards Card.
+Check out your consolidation options through the NEA Personal Loan, the NEA RateSmart Card and the NEA Cash Rewards Card.

 Next, review your insurance policies to make sure you are adequately covered and not overpaying for unnecessary coverage.
 If you need to change or update any coverage, check out the NEA Auto & Home Insurance Program and our wide range of life insurance options.